Some of the links in this post may be affiliate links.

 I don’t remember how long it took for roots to form with the water propagation method, but I will update this post with that information once these new cuttings root.

 Once roots are half an inch to an inch long, go ahead and transfer them to a small pot with potting mix.

 Do you like the propagation unit in the photo above?
-These have become my favorite propagation units ever.
-You can purchase your own Modern Botanical propagation units and if you use code OHIOTROPICS, you’ll receive 20% off!
+These have become my favorite propagation units ever!
+You can purchase your own Modern Botanical propagation units and if you use code OHIOTROPICS, you’ll receive 20% off your entire order!